PedroM25/AthleteDT/README.md

 Source: https://docs.opencv.org/4.9.0/d0/d0a/classcv_1_1Tracker.html

-For OpenCV I compiled from source as the libopencv-dev Ubuntu package was outdated (4.5.5 version).
+During setup, I had to compile OpenCV from source as the libopencv-dev Ubuntu package was outdated (4.5.5 version).

 ### Object detection